Narendra-Nks/Disaster_Response_Pipeline/README.md

-# Disaster Response Pipelinee Web App with Figure Eight
+# Disaster Response Pipeline Web App with Figure Eight

 ## Project Overview
 The aim of this project is to build a machine learning pipeline to categorize emergency messages based on the needs communicated by the sender.